 To give you an idea of ideal size, the florets below on the left are too big, but the size on the right is good.
 You don’t need to make the florets perfectly sized to one another since they’ll get broken down, just make sure they’re not too big and in really large chunks.

-Cauliflower Florets in Food Processor Bowl
+Cauliflower Florets in Food Processor Bowl.

 Make sure not to pulse too many times, or the pieces will get too small.

-How Much Rice Does One Head Make?
+How Much Rice Does One Head of Cauliflower Make?

 The riced cauliflower can now be used!
 This vegetable side is low carb diet friendly, Whole30, paleo, and gluten-free.
 It’s also the perfect side dish for soaking up sauces and flavors from the main meal.

-How to Cook It
+How to Cook Cauliflower Rice

-If you’re looking for a simpler preparation, the easiest way to cook the raw cauliflower rice is to sauté it in a large skillet over medium-high heat for 5-8 minutes.
-A nonstick pan is best, as it prevents any excess moisture from making the pieces stick to the skillet.
+Cooking riced cauliflower in a nonstick pan is best, as it prevents any excess moisture from making the pieces stick to the bottom of the skillet.

 Recipe FAQ and Tips